 Question: Our company scans many documents daily; currently, the output files of our scanners are JPEGs.
 We are considering switching to PDFs.
-However, within out company we are split as to whether to convert to PDFs, or keep them as JPEGs, as we have been doing forever.
-Could you help me make my argument to my colleagues.
-Would it be possible to make a quick list for reference of the advantages of scanning to PDF opposed to JPEG.
+However, within our company we are split as to whether to convert to PDFs, or keep them as JPEGs, as we have been doing forever.
+Could you help me make my argument to my colleagues?
+Would it be possible to make a quick list for reference of the advantages of scanning to PDF, as opposed to JPEG?

 Answer: We come across companies all the time with similar questions regarding what output to scan to.
-As document imaging professionals, we find that in most to all cases, it is best to convert company documents to PDFs.
-Per your request, I have listed some of the advantages of converting to PDF opposed to JPEG below:
+As document imaging professionals, we find that in nearly all cases, it is best to convert company documents to PDFs.
+Per your request, I have listed some of the advantages of converting to PDF as opposed to JPEG below:

 * Viewing from any of 500,000,000 computers